 Track List: 1.
 Acquainted with the Night 2.
 Ballad of the Unknown Instructors 3.
 Election Day in Satchidananda 4.
 Hand in Hand 5.
 Out in the Cold 6.
 How it's Done 7.
 Initiation 8.
 The Hero 9.
 The Patriot

 The Loneliest Punk is the debut solo album by Fatlip (of the seminal LA hip-hop group The Pharcyde).
 The album was originally released on Delicious Vinyl records 2005.
 The album was produced by acclaimed hip hop producer J-Swift (who was responsible for The Pharcyde’s debut album, Bizarre Ride II the Pharcyde) and producer Squeak E. Clean, among others.
 It features guest MCs Chali 2na (of Jurassic 5) and Shock G (aka Humpty Hump).
 Out of print since its original release in 2005, the album we previously available exclusively for Record Store Day 2019, and is now widely available in a fantastic swirl color pressing.
-The vinyl includes a digital download of the entire album and more.
+The vinyl includes a digital download card of the entire album and more.

 Tracklist Side A More Than 2 Sides (Hillyard) Measure of a Man (Sherley) Now That You Know (Wheeler / Pitman) The Giver (Hillyard / Wheeler) Somebody Done Changed The Lock on My Door (Weldon) Song of the Underground Railroad (Traditional arr.
 Hillyard)